top of page

 Fuel cell electric trucks (e-trucks) have clear advantages over battery powered e-trucks, as they i) operate over a longer range, ii) refuel quickly, ensuring continuous operation of the transport service (generating revenue for the fleet operator), and iii) maximize payload due to its higher energy density [Ballard, 2022].

-Figure 1: Largest hydrogen fuel cell companies by market cap
+Table 1: Largest hydrogen fuel cell companies by market cap